 In the spaces of our interest $X^{\A}$ is finite discrete, so $\EqCoHlgy{\T}{X^\A} $ has a basis $\CohUnit{p}$ of classes those only non-zero restriction is $1$ at $p\in X^{\A}$.
 To simplify notation we write

 instead of

-The classes $\StabCEpt{\C}{\epsilon}{p}$ may be thought of as a refined version of (the Poincar\'{e}-dual class to) the fundamental cycle $\pm\left[ \overline{\Attr_\C (p)} \right]$.
-This explains the first two conditions in the \refThm{ThmStableEnvelopesDefinition}.
-The last condition is required to ensure these classes behave well under deformations of the symplectic variety.
+The classes $\StabCEpt{\C}{\epsilon}{p}$ can be thought of as a refined version of (the Poincar\'{e}-dual class to) the fundamental cycle $\pm\left[ \overline{\Attr_\C (p)} \right]$.
+This explains the first two conditions in \refThm{ThmStableEnvelopesDefinition}.
+The last condition is required to ensure that these classes behave well under deformations of the symplectic variety.